samuk/Open-Pi/compliance/Manual.md

 # CHAPTER 7: SCHEMATICS

 ## 7. Introduction to the chapter
-In this chapter is located information about the schematics describing logically and physically A20- OLinuXino-Open Pi.
+In this chapter is located information about the schematics describing logically and physically Open Pi.

 ## 7.1 Kicad schematic
 Open Pis chematics may be found it on the OLinuXino's GitHub repository: https://github.com/xxxx /OLINUXINO/tree/master/HARDWARE.
 You can download the whole repository as .zip without having a GitHub account.

-Please note that the schematics of Open Pi and Raspberry Pi foundations official carrier board are similar and it is possible that a single board file and schematic for both boards exist.

 We mostly use Kicad for designing.
-However, the files should be compatible with the latest Kicad available.
+The files should be compatible with the latest Kicad available.

 If you are looking for a schematic of an older revision of the board and it